CoNarrative/glujs-guide-built/view-model-putting-the-pieces-together.md

 There are a number of convenience methods that are commonly used within a view model.
 Use them instead of the matching ones on the 'glu' object because they
   *    pass in the local namespace
-  *    set the scope of any callback to the viewmodel (so 'this' always refers to the view model)
+  *    set the scope of any callback to the view model (so 'this' always refers to the view model)
   *    automatically create parent/child associations where appropriate
   *    are automatically mocked as needed by the simulation/testing framework just on that view model without breaking core 'glu' for other view models.